worthmine/usw/README.md

 These still work as expected everywhere.

-And writing like this doesn't work
+And writing like this doesn't work.

     no usw;

 ## features

-Since version 0.07, you can automatically relate STDIN with UTF-8;
+Since version 0.07,
+you can automatically relate `STDIN` with `UTF-8`.

 If you wanna change it to `cp\d+` because using Windows, use [usww](https://metacpan.org/pod/usww) instead of it.